arunktym/kuksaDocumentation/kuksaIde/externalTraining/TentativeVersion.md

 A device management component takes care of provisioning software updates to the vehicle, both in terms of the core system as well as adding or modifying vehicle functionality through apps.
 The former comprises so-called rollout management, which controls the distribution of the software to a large number of vehicles.
 This component is represented by [Eclipse hawkBit](https://www.eclipse.org/hawkbit/).
 Applications augmenting the functionality of the vehicles are provisioned by the vehicle manufacturers or external developers via an app store.

 A set of core services provide the access to the vehicles managed within the cloud back-end.
 In this regard, an authentication and authorization component ensures that malicious access by third-party services is prohibited.
 This involves all major components of the back-end infrastructure.
 To read more [click here](https://www.eclipse.org/community/eclipse_newsletter/2018/july/kuksa.php)

+> ## 8.1 Kuksa Cloud Deployment
+The scripts in this directory and it's subdirectories help to setup a deployment of the Kuksa cloud.
+These scripts assume a running Kubernetes cluster which can be configured using *kubectl*.
+More information regarding the parameters of the scripts can be found within the respective script file [here](https://github.com/eclipse/kuksa.cloud/tree/master/deployment).

+### Structure

+The deployment scripts are divided into the following parts:

+1. Eclipse hawkBit enables the deployment of the corresponding software update components, in particular the update server.
+Note that this step requires the installation of the command line tool kompose.
+[Here](http://kompose.io/) is the installation instructions.

+2. Eclipse Hono enables the deployment of a messaging infrastructure.
+3. Kubernetes provides functions for the Kubernetes deployment of the Kuksa cloud.
+4. Utils scripts that are included by other parts of the deployment infrastructure (e.g. handling static IP-addresses for the services).
+It is possible to set static IP-addresses and DNS entries for deployed services.
+For more details on that configuration see the *Readme. md* file in the *utils* directory.